What is NIFTY?

 - The company should have shares with differential voting rights (if applicable).

-- The company must be authorized to trade in derivatives contracts.
+- The company must be authorised to trade in derivatives contracts.

 Types of NIFTY Indices